Table of Contents

 v.
 Procedure

-The Academic Dean or designee will send a notice (the “Notice”) to students in category i, ii, or iii above to inform them that their academic performance makes them subject to the Academic Support Policy.
-The Notice will be sent to students via their FSU email accounts at the earliest feasible time after grades post to transcripts.
+The Academic Dean or designee will send a notice (the “Notice”) to students in categories i, ii, or iii above to inform them that their academic performance makes them subject to the Academic Support Policy.
+The Notice will be sent to students via their FSU email accounts at the earliest feasible time after grades are posted to transcripts.
 The Notice will include a copy of this Academic Support Policy.

 Students who fail to respond to the Notice within the specified reply deadline, or who fail to attend the requisite meeting with the Academic Dean or designee, will have a hold placed on their registration for the following term (including summer).
 Registration abilities may be reinstated by the Academic Dean or designee.